-In March 2018, the U.S. Department of Transportation (U.S. DOT) hosted a Public Listening Summit on Automated Vehicle (AV) Policy to inform its upcoming guidance on automated vehicles, known as AV 3.0.
+In March 2018, the U.S. Department of Transportation (U.S. DOT) hosted a Public Listening Summit on Automated Vehicle (AV) Policy to inform its guidance on automated vehicles, known as AV 3.0.
 This event built on earlier federal guidance for Automated Driving Systems (ADS)—Automated Driving Systems 2.0: A Vision for Safety, released in September 2017.
 The guidance calls for industry, state and local governments, safety and mobility advocates, and the public to lay the path for the deployment of automated vehicles and technologies.

-> The Department has engaged stakeholders across the AV ecosystem.
+The Department has engaged stakeholders across the AV ecosystem.
 Through this engagement, the Department understands that access to data is a valuable enabler for the safe, efficient, and accessible integration of AVs into the transportation system, while lack of access could impede actions to accommodate AVs and, thereby, delay their introduction.
 The Department continues to use its convening power to facilitate and encourage mutually beneficial voluntary exchanges, when appropriate, to address specific needs that will help further and inform innovation and transportation decision-making.
 This includes mutually beneficial exchange of any data relevant for AVs, not just the data that comes off the vehicles, between private sector entities, with infrastructure operators, and with policy-makers at different levels of government.

 A common framework to plan and execute data exchanges and related digital transformation activities will provide a common language across modes and streamline activities – thus resulting in better policies, reduced costs, and better outcomes, faster.
 U.S. DOT is working with stakeholders to understand critical use cases for data exchange, such as data on work zones that AVs need to navigate.
 The Department is also working to understand the appropriate federal facilitation role to enable such exchanges while protecting privacy and proprietary interests.